 Child Support Obligor

-The parent that is ordered to pay child support is known as the “obligor.”
-This parent is also referred to as the “non-custodial” parent with whom the child does not reside and will have the least amount of time.
+The parent ordered to pay child support is called the “obligor”.
+The obligor, also known as the “non-custodial” parent, has the least amount of time with the child.
 The “custodial” parent is who the child lives with and will spend the most time with.
 This parent is awarded child support from the obligor.

 Few parents will have an amicable family law case, and most will leave with some hard feelings.
 Most child support obligors will want to monitor or micromanage how their child support payments are spent on their children.